lbussy/WsprryPi/docs/Operations/index.md

 ## Command Line Interface

------->>> TODO:
-Please note that `wspr` is a singleton application by design.
-Should you wish to operate it from the command line, you will need to stop the daemon using the instructions in
+The Wsprry Pi executable, wspr, is controlled by the Linux `systemd` controller.
+It will run in the background as soon as your Pi starts up.
+It is a singleton application by design, meaning only one `wspr` process may be running.
+You must stop the daemon if you desire to have some manual control for testing or other reasons.
+Here are some commands you may use:

+- `sudo systemctl status wspr`: Show a status page for the running daemon.
+- `sudo systemctl restart wspr`: Restart the daemon, and wspr with it.
+- `sudo systemctl stop wspr`: Stop the daemn.
+The daemon will restart again upon reboot.
+- `sudo systemctl start wspr`: Start the daemon if it is not running.
+- `sudo systemctl disable wspr`: Disable teh daemon from restarting on reboot.
+- `sudo systemctl enable wspr`: Enable teh daemon to start on reboot if it is disabled.

+You will control the shutdown button monitor daemon in the same way as `wspr`, substituting `shutdown-button` for `wspr` above.

-Should you desire to run wspr from the command line, a complete listing of command line options is available by executing `(sudo) /usr/local/bin/wspr -h`:
+To run wspr from the command line, a complete listing of command line options is available by executing `(sudo) /usr/local/bin/wspr -h`:

 ```
 Usage: